simmo/personal/src/routes/blog/colouring-the-web.md

 ## HSL (Hue, Saturation, Lightness)

-Compared to Hex and RGB, which focus on the mixing of the three primary colours, HSL is a little more complicated.
+Compared to Hex and RGB, which focus on the mixing of the three core colours, HSL is a little more complicated.
 It does, however, better align with how we perceive colour-making.

 **Hue** is a degree on the colour wheel from `0-360`. `0` = Red, `120` = Green and `240` = Blue.